Interstate 45

-Interstate 45 (I-45) is a major Interstate Highway located entirely within the US state of Texas.
-While most Interstate routes which have numbers ending in "5" are cross-country north–south routes, I-45 is comparatively short, with the entire route located in Texas.
-Additionally, it has the shortest length of all the interstates that end in a "5."
+Interstate 45 (I-45) is a major Interstate Highway located entirely within the U.S. state of Texas.
+While most primary Interstate routes which have numbers ending in "5" are cross-country north–south routes, I-45 is comparatively short, with the entire route located within Texas.
+Additionally, it has the shortest length of all the primary Interstates divisible by 5, and is the only Interstate Highway of such.
 It connects the cities of Dallas and Houston, continuing southeast from Houston to Galveston over the Galveston Causeway to the Gulf of Mexico.

 I-45 replaced U.S. Highway 75 (US 75) over its entire length, although portions of US 75 remained parallel to I-45 until its elimination south of Downtown Dallas in 1987.
 At the south end of I-45, State Highway 87 (SH 87, formerly part of US 75) continues into downtown Galveston.
 The north end is at I-30 in Downtown Dallas, where US 75 used the Good-Latimer Expressway.
-A short continuation, known by traffic reporters as the I-45 overhead, signed as part of US 75, and officially I-345, continues north to the merge with the current end of US 75.
-Traffic can use State Highway Spur 366 (Spur 366, better known locally as the Woodall Rodgers Freeway) to connect to I-35E at the north end of I-345.
+A short continuation, known by traffic reporters as the I-45 overhead, signed as part of US 75 and also part of unsigned I-345, continues north to the merge with the current end of US 75.
+Traffic can use Spur 366 (better known locally as the Woodall Rodgers Freeway) to connect to I-35E at the north end of I-345.

-The portion of I-45 between downtown Houston and Galveston is known to Houston residents as the Gulf Freeway.
-The short elevated section of I-45, which forms the southern boundary of downtown Houston, is known as the Pierce Elevated after the surface street next to which the freeway runs, while north of I-10 it is known as the North Freeway.
+The portion of I-45 between Downtown and Galveston is known to Houston residents as the Gulf Freeway.
+The short elevated section of I-45, which forms the southern boundary of Downtown, is known as the Pierce Elevated after the surface street next to which the freeway runs, while north of I-10 it is known as the North Freeway.
 I-45 and I-345 in the Dallas area, north of the interchanges with I-20 and SH 310 (old US 75), is the Julius Schepps Freeway.
-The Gulf Freeway and North Freeway both include reversible high-occupancy vehicle (HOV) lanes for busses and other high-occupancy vehicles to and from downtown Houston.
+The Gulf Freeway and North Freeway both include reversible high-occupancy vehicle lane (HOV lanes) for busses and other HOVs to and from Downtown.

 The freeway is the subject of ongoing controversy and federal investigation due to a proposed expansion project in Harris County, which would displace hundreds of people from their homes and worsen air quality.
 The local authorities have opposed the expansion project, while the Texas Department of Transportation (TxDOT) supports expansion, and negotiations are pending.
+The project's estimated cost is at least $9.7 billion and is expected to take at least two decades to complete.